|Values are valid only on day of printing.|

 More than 90 mutations that cause TTR-associated familial AL have now been identified within the TTR gene.
 Most of the mutations described to date are single base pair changes that result in an amino acid substitution.
 Some of these mutations correlate with the clinical presentation of AL.

-The Division of Laboratory Genetics recommends a testing strategy that includes both protein analysis by mass spectrometry (MS) and TTR gene analysis by DNA sequencing (ATTRZ / TTR Gene, Full Gene Analysis) for patients in whom TTR-associated familial AL is suspected.
+Mayo Medical Laboratories recommends a testing strategy that includes both protein analysis by mass spectrometry (MS) and TTR gene analysis by DNA sequencing (ATTRZ / TTR Gene, Full Gene Analysis) for patients in whom TTR-associated familial AL is suspected.
 The structure of TTR protein in plasma is first determined by MS. Only the transthyretin (also known as prealbumin) is analyzed for amino acid substitutions.
-Other proteins known to be involved in other less common forms of familial amyloidosis are not examined.
-If no alterations are detected, gene analysis will not be performed unless requested by the provider (ie, when the diagnosis is still strongly suspected; to rule-out the possibility of a false-negative by MS).
+Other proteins involved in other less common forms of familial amyloidosis are not examined.
+If no alterations are detected, gene analysis will not be performed unless requested by the provider (ie, when the diagnosis is still strongly suspected; to rule out the possibility of a false negative by MS).
 In all cases demonstrating a structural change by MS, the entire TTR gene will be analyzed by DNA sequence analysis to identify and characterize the observed alteration (gene mutation or benign polymorphism).

-For predictive testing in cases where a familial mutation is known, testing for the specific mutation by DNA sequence analysis (ATTRX / TTR Gene, Known Mutation) is recommended.
+For predictive testing in cases where a familial mutation is known, testing for the specific mutation by DNA sequence analysis (FMTT / Familial Mutation, Targeted Testing) is recommended.
 These assays do not detect mutations associated with non-TTR forms of familial AL. Therefore, it is important to first test an affected family member to determine if TTR is involved and to document a specific mutation in the family before testing at risk individuals.

 Diagnosis of adult individuals suspected of having transthyretin-associated familial amyloidosis